Avere Systems

 Avere Systems was a privately held technology company that produces computer data storage and data management infrastructure.
 The company was founded in 2008 and is based in Pittsburgh, Pennsylvania.
-As of March 2017, the company had raised over $90 million in funding.
 On January 3, 2018, the company announced that it was being acquired by Microsoft.

 Avere's clients include the Centers for Disease Control and Prevention's Office of Infectious Diseases, the Library of Congress, Turner Broadcasting and Rising Sun Pictures.